kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-3.md

    {
       ProjectToMonthlySales(finalDayOfTheMonth);                           // Project to monthly sales for the last day of the month

-      if (orderDate == finalDayOfTheMonth)                                 // If the order date is the last day of the month{
-            ProjectToDailySales(finalDayOfTheMonth);                       // Project the order's total to daily sales for the last day of the month
+      if (orderDate == finalDayOfTheMonth)                                 // If the order date is the last day of the month ProjectToDailySales(finalDayOfTheMonth);                       // Project the order's total to daily sales for the last day of the month

    }